god I love him

 Having been born XXY, and also having worked most of my life in heavy industry wearing heavy, hot, sticky and necessarily robust clothing, I certainly relish the idea of having this option.

 …In my lifetime?
-We will see…posted over 2 years ago
+We will see…posted about 3 years ago